Deferred Maintenance

 If any of the above sound familiar, you may be in the danger zone.

-An escalation in the frequency or type of maintenance that gets pushed onto the backlog should be a sign that some additional resources or efficiencies could benefit your maintenance strategy.
+An escalation in the frequency or type of maintenance that gets pushed onto the backlog should be a sign that some additional resources or efficiencies could benefit a company’s maintenance strategy.

 When deferred maintenance is a solution

-When used constructively, deferred maintenance can be valuable tactic.
+When used constructively, deferred maintenance can be a valuable tactic.

-It gives you the freedom to apply a more nuanced prioritization to your maintenance work.
-It can be a way for you to make the most of the limited resources on your team.
+It gives companies the freedom to apply a more nuanced prioritization to their maintenance work.
+It can be a way to make the most of limited resources.

 Here are a few characteristics of a productive deferred maintenance strategy.